 - Successfully represented one of the nation's largest public companies in an investigation by SEC of company disclosures.
 Following presentations to the staff, the SEC closed the investigation.

 - Successfully represented a Fortune 500 company in an SEC investigation of its financial reporting of non-GAAP measures.
-Following a presentation to the staff, the SEC has not pursued the investigation.
+Following a presentation to the staff, the SEC closed the investigation.

 - Represented CEO of public company in an SEC investigation of the company's financial disclosures.